awsdocs/amazon-s3-userguide/doc_source/object-lock-console.md

 1. Choose **Save changes**\.

-For more information about legal hold and retention settings, see [S3 Object Lock overview](object-lock-overview.md)\.
+For more information about legal hold and retention settings, see [How S3 Object Lock works](object-lock-overview.md)\.

+For information about managing Object Lock using the AWS CLI, AWS SDKs, and the Amazon S3 REST APIs, see [[Managing Object Lock ](object-lock-managing.md)Managing Object Lock ](object-lock-managing.md)\.